-DRAC upholds the principles of good governance and responsibility to stakeholders.
-Community participation and ownership is also integral to our existence.
+Upholding the principles of good governance and responsibility to stakeholders and Community is integral to our existence.

 Inclusion and Participation…

 Our programs/actions for PWDs are built on the premise of ‘NOTHING ABOUT US, WITHOUT US’.
-DRAC exists to ensure greater and meaningful involvement of PWDs in all spheres of life and living.
+DRAC exists to ensure greater and meaningful involvement of PWDs in all spheres of life.

 Dignity and Equity…

-DRAC strives to maintain the dignity of PWDs while fighting for justice and equality for persons with disabilities, DRAC demonstrates zero tolerance for any policy/practice that undermines thelicy/practice that undermines the dignity and/or equitable treatment of PWDs.
+We strive to maintain the dignity of PWDs while fighting for justice and equality for persons with disabilities.
+DRAC demonstrates zero tolerance for any policy/practice that undermines the dignity and/or equitable treatment of PWDs.